Commanvil/charon77.github.io/developer_tools/markdown.md

 ##### If you can write in Notepad, you can make a blog.

-And I'm going to show how with all of you right now.

 In this article you'll learn:
-- What is Markdown, and how it makes anything easier
+- What is Markdown, and how it makes making blogs and general writing easier
 - How to write in Markdown (it's very easy, I promise.)

-In the next article, you will also learn how to publish websites for free with Github, so that you can share the link to everyone else in the world! _(coming soon)_
+In the next article, you will also learn how to publish websites for free with Github, so that you can share with everyone! _(coming soon)_

 ###### Table of Contents